-A specialty squat bar normally weighs 20-31 kgs, that’s more than any Olympic bar.
+A specialty squat bar normally weighs 20-31 kgs.
+That’s more than any Olympic bar.
 The reason is clear and simple; they are made long, thick, and with larger sleeves.
 The extra material gets added, making them heavier than any normal barbell.

 Most people do use a power bar for their squats, as they are made thicker, have center knurling on them, and gains minimal flex.
 But as the emergence of specialty squat bars begins, some athletes who do train with federations, or compete, have shifted towards practicing with a specialty bar.💤 There is no significant benefit, but they’re more native to bars that we get in competitions.

-The gold standard is probably the Texas power bar, which is in my opinion, the most popular one that’s someone I see out there most frequently. ➡️ To get that bar in the lowest level finish which is bare steel, bare steel shaft, and bare steel sleeves, with shipping is going to cost you still probably around $440 when it is all said and done.
+The gold standard is probably the Texas power bar, which is in my opinion, the most popular one.
+That’s someone I see out there most frequently. ➡️ To get that bar in the lowest level finish, which is bare steel, bare steel shaft, and bare steel sleeves, with shipping is going to cost you still probably around $440 when it is all said and done.

-Considering the Indian market for gym equipment, which is fairly new and much separated, there are opportunities to explore and brands are bringing out some good bars but currently, we can’t recommend you anything because there are none available.
+Considering the Indian market for gym equipment, which is fairly new and much separated, there are opportunities to explore and brands are bringing out some good bars, but currently, we can’t recommend you anything because there are none available.

-I hope you get some value out of the blog: “Specialty Squat Bar: Do You Really Need It?
-This Will Help You Decide!”😄
+I hope you get some value out of the blog: “What is Specialty Squat Bar: Do You Really Need One?”😄

 If you have other comments or questions regarding a squat bar or anything else.
 Please leave them in the comments section below.